-Comp Component
+Component

+- (1) HP product name (select products only)

-(1) Model name (select products only)
+- (2) Model name (select products only)

-(2) Product number
+- (3) Product number

-(3) Serial number
+- (4) Serial number

-(4) Warranty period
+- (5) Warranty period

-- Regulatory label(s)-Provide(s) regulatory information about the computer. - Wireless certification label(s)-Provide(s) information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.
+- Regulatory label(s)-Provide(s) regulatory information about the computer.

+- Wireless certification label(s)-Provide(s) information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.

-Connecting to a network
+3 Connecting to a network